voidlizard/hbs2/README.md

 repositoties because they contain some words in README file.

 And banned accounts for visiting the service from wrong IP address.

+And data loss in a cloud storage services because they located all replicas in a single data centre which was destroyed by the fire or a canalization breakthrough.
+They even don't tell you how many replicas do they have for your data.
+Why?
+Because fuck you, that's why.

 Setting own hosts/services for dvcs data hosting.